 FAITH is an evangelism training strategy linked directly to the ongoing work of the Sunday School.
 FAITH teaches a simple but effective gospel presentation utilizing a team of three people.
 Classes and visitation are offered on Tuesday evenings, with a goal of each team visiting prospects and members of their Sunday School class.
 We encourage every adult Sunday School class to be represented in this primary evangelism strategy of FAITH.

 First Look is a two hour seminar designed for new members and prospective members.
 It covers the beliefs, history, ministries, missions, and other things about First Baptist Lafayette.
-First Look is led by Pastor Steve Horn and is offered five or six times each year at 5:30 p.m.
+First Look is offered five or six times each year at 5:30 p.m.
 Sunday.

 Seniors also gather the last Thursday of each month for a JOY Club covered-dish luncheon and a time of information and inspiration.
 Trips are planned frequently and include day trips to area attractions as well as week-long get-aways and conventions.